farisamirmudin/dra-ps/README.md

 ## Recommended Installation

-Installing dependecies using [scoop package manager](https://scoop.sh/) is strongly recommended.
+Installing dependecies using package manager([scoop](https://scoop.sh/) for windows,[Homebrew](https://brew.sh/) for MacOS) is strongly recommended.
 This eases the process of the installation and saves so much time.
 Again open powershell and enter the following commands line by line and press enter.

 - Windows
   - Powershell 7 can be installed from Microsoft Store or using the following command.
 Source [docs.microsoft.com](https://docs.microsoft.com/de-de/powershell/scripting/install/installing-powershell-on-windows?view=powershell-7.2)